 I consider applicants who:

 If you are an academic or a researcher who wishes to develop your potential further, you may work with me as an academic visitor.
-The target of the visit is flexible and its duration can vary from a few days to a year.
+I can draw up a flexible plan to facilitate academic visits based on your visiting purpose and duration.
+The target of the visit is flexible and its duration can vary from a few months to a year.
 During your visit at Durham University, you can research with my team and expand your professional network in the UK.
-You may also attend Durham's research seminar to expand your knowledge.
+You may also attend Durham's research seminars to expand your knowledge.